Turgunoff/variant_master/README.md

 - Built with Flutter for cross-platform desktop support (Windows, macOS, Linux)
 - Uses Material 3 design principles for a modern UI
 - Responsive layout suitable for various screen sizes
+- Clean Architecture with Feature-First approach
+- BLoC pattern for state management
+- Dependency Injection with GetIt and Injectable
+- Networking with Dio
+- Routing with GoRouter
+- Local storage with Shared Preferences and Flutter Secure Storage
+- Data modeling with Freezed and JSON Serializable

 ## Getting Started